 Buying your first home

-Whether you're looking to buy your first home or help a loved one onto the property ladder, the prospect of getting the keys to a new home is an exciting one.
-However, with the cost of the average house rising to £231,185 in January 2020 and the number of first time buyers dropping over time, it can also seem daunting and difficult to know where to start.
+Whether you're looking to buy your first home or helping a loved one onto the property ladder, the prospect of getting the keys to a new home is an exciting one.
+However, it can also seem daunting and difficult to know where to start.

 6 tips to help you start conversations